Curley G: Early life

 Curley Gao was born on July 31, 1998, in Beijing, China.
 She is the only daughter of a Han Chinese father from Beijing and a Uighur mother from Xinjiang; her surname Gao is a common Han Chinese surname, while her parents decided to give her an Uighur first name, Shirinay, which is transcribed in Pinyin as "Xilinnayi".

 She was raised in Beijing until the age of 9 and later moved to Singapore with her parents.
-In Singapore, she attended Macpherson Primary School and Dunman High School.
-In the United States, attending Berkley School of Music, She took on the English name "Curley"..
+In Singapore, she attended MacPherson Primary School and Dunman High School.
+In the United States, attending Berklee School of Music, she took on the English name "Curley".